 Reports of official misconduct will be investigated by the Professional Standards Unit who have been trained to conduct these types of investigations.
 You may leave a message for the Professional Standards Unit at (303) 651- 8537 or you may also mail a letter regarding your allegations of misconduct to: Longmont Department of Public Safety, 225 Kimbark Street, Longmont, Colorado, 80501.

-- If you have questions about lost or stolen property or you want to pick up property that is in the custody of the Longmont Police Department, contact the Property & Evidence Section, Monday through Friday, between the hours of 7:00am and 4:00pm at (303) 651-8528.
+- If you have questions about lost or stolen property or you want to pick up property that is in the custody of the Longmont Police Department.
 Appointments are required for property pickup.

 Longmont Public Safety established a Ride-Along program to allow citizens the opportunity to view operations from the perspective of a citizen.
 The program accommodates individuals 14 years of age or older.
 There are some restrictions.

 Public Safety volunteers support police staff at the Safety & Justice Center while volunteering in a wide variety of areas, including police, fire, Office of Emergency Management and the 9-1-1 Communications Center.
 Volunteers are asked to make a one-year commitment and are supervised by a police staff member who provides all necessary training.
-Two to four hours per week, is the usual time commitment.
-Occasionally, there are special community events that volunteers assist at, such as Cinco de Mayo, Rhythm On The River, National Night Out, etc. You may access an application via the website or by email or by calling (303) 774-4440.
+Time commitment varies by assignment.
+You may access an application via the website or by calling (303) 774-4440.